Curriculum

 An integral part of our school community and daily life, coming together for whole-school, year group and house assemblies enables pupils to develop a sense of belonging and understand their place in the wider community.
 Focusing on themes for the week as outlined in the school calendar, pupils explore important issues such as national and international current affairs, British Values, the importance of celebrating the diversity of our school community as well as significant historical and cultural events.
 Assemblies also provide an opportunity for pupils to perform and to enjoy others’ performances from Music, Drama, Dance and PE.

-Cultural, Social, Moral and Personal Development
+Spiritual, Moral, Social, Cultural and Wider Personal Development

 Curriculum Implementation